oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 * `sub`: REQUIRED.
 As generally defined in {{RFC7519}}.
 The `sub` (subject) claim MUST specify the URI of the Status List Token.
 The value MUST be equal to that of the `uri` claim contained in the `status_list` claim of the Referenced Token.
 * `iat`: REQUIRED.
 As generally defined in {{RFC7519}}.
 The `iat` (issued at) claim MUST specify the time at which the Status List Token was issued.
 * `exp`: OPTIONAL.
 As generally defined in {{RFC7519}}.
 The `exp` (expiration time) claim, if present, MUST specify the time at which the Status List Token is considered expired by the Status Issuer.
+Consider guidance from [](#expiry-and-caching).
 * `ttl`: OPTIONAL.
 The `ttl` (time to live) claim, if present, MUST specify the maximum amount of time, in seconds, that the Status List Token can be cached by a consumer before a fresh copy SHOULD be retrieved.
 The value of the claim MUST be a positive number encoded in JSON as a number.
+Consider guidance from [](#expiry-and-caching).
 * `status_list`: REQUIRED.
 The `status_list` (status list) claim MUST specify the Status List conforming to the structure defined in [](#status-list-json).

 The following additional rules apply: